peterjc/flake8-rst-docstrings/README.rst

 Installation and usage
 ----------------------

-Python 3.6 or later is recommended, but Python 2.7 and Python 3.3 onwards are also supported.
+Python 3.6 or later is recommended, but Python 3.3 onwards is also supported.
+Earlier versions did support Python 2.7, use v0.0.14 if required.

 We recommend installing the plugin using pip, which handles the dependencies::